northox/2sshfp/README.md

 See [draft-os-ietf-sshfp-ecdsa-sha2-00](http://tools.ietf.org/html/draft-os-ietf-sshfp-ecdsa-sha2-00).

+Supported: rsa/dsa/ecdsa ciphers and sha1/sha256 hash algorithms

 ## SSHFP records?

+SSHFP are basically host ssh key fingerprints storing in DNS records.
+If you can trust DNS query (i.e. DNSSEC) you can validate the fingerprint automatically.

+Here's one: soundwave.mantor.org.
+IN SSHFP 1 1 F48459337A91E833FA259C8F95D751D22D8541C2

+The first number refers to the cipher of the key (1=rsa, 2=dsa, 3=ecdsa), the second number is the hash algorithm (1=sha1, 2=sha256) used and the last long string is the hash of the key itself.

+## What is it used for?

-Merge the resulting DNS records in your zone and use them, e.g. configure SSH client to verify SSHFP records via 'VerifyHostKeyDNS yes'.
+Merge the resulting DNS records in your zone and use them:

+  - configure SSH client to verify SSHFP records via 'VerifyHostKeyDNS yes'.
 Make sure you're using DNSSEC ;).

 ### ssh-hostkeys2sshfp

-Recommended - This script must be used locally and uses /etc/ssh/ssh_host_*_key.pub keys.
+Recommended - This script must be used locally and uses `/etc/ssh/ssh_host_*_key.pub keys`.

     > ./ssh-hostkeys2sshfp soundwave.mantor.org
     soundwave.mantor.org.
 IN SSHFP 1 1 F48459337A91E833FA259C8F95D751D22D8541C2